-Report to School

-Most cases of cyberbullying occur off school grounds and outside of school hours.
-In the United States , often the school has no legal authority to take action relating to an off-premises and off-hours activity, even if it has an impact on the welfare of their students.
+- Report to School: Most cases of cyberbullying occur off school grounds and outside of school hours.
+In the United States, often the school has no legal authority to take action relating to an off-premises and off-hours activity, even if it has an impact on the welfare of their students.
 The laws are tricky, and vary jurisdiction by jurisdiction.
 So while you should notify the school (especially if your child suspects whom is behind the attacks), they may not be able to take disciplinary action.
 They can keep any eye on the situation in school, however.
 And since many cyberbullying incidents are combined with offline bullying incidents, your child may be safer because of the report.
 Also, while the school may have limited authority over disciplining the cyberbully, they can call the parents in and try and mediate the situation.
 They can also institute an educational and awareness program to help stop further cyberbullying by students, and to help educate parents about the problem.

-Report to Police

-Someone who threatens you physically, who is posting details about your or your child's offline contact information or instigating a cyberbullying by proxy campaign should be reported to the police.
-(Although you should err on the side of caution and report anything that worries you.)
+WiredSafety.org and its programs offer free downloadable powerpoint presentations, speakers' notes and materials that can be used to deliver these programs. - Report to Police: Someone who threatens you physically, who is posting details about your or your child's offline contact information or instigating a cyberbullying by proxy campaign should be reported to the police.
+(Read "How to Make a Police Report" to learn more.
 Using a monitoring program, such as Spectorsoft, can facilitate the investigation and any eventual prosecution by collecting and preserving electronic evidence.
 Print-outs, while helpful in explaining the situation, are generally not admissible evidence.)
 If you feel like your child, you or someone you know is in danger, contact the police immediately and cut off contact with this person or user, staying offline if need be until you are otherwise instructed.
 Do not install any programs, or remove any programs or take other remedial action on your computer or communication device during this process.
-It may adversely affect the investigation and any eventual prosecution.

-Take legal action

-Many cases of cyberbullying (like their adult cyber-harassment equivalent) are not criminal.
+It may adversely affect the investigation and any eventual prosecution. - Take Legal Action: Many cases of cyberbullying (like their adult cyber-harassment equivalent) are not criminal.
 They may come close to violating the law, but may not cross the line.
 Most of the time, the threat of closing their ISP or instant messaging account is enough to make things stop.
 But sometimes, either because the parents want to make an example of the cyberbully or because it isn't stopping, lawyers need to be brought in.

-It may also be the only way you can find out whom is behind the attacks.
+This is not the time to call your local real estate or general practice lawyer.
+You'll need someone expert in cyberharassment cases and experienced with cyber-forensics.
+These lawyers can be pretty expensive and most of the time, you cannot sue the cyberbully (or their family) for the attorneys fees as well.
 Think carefully before you decide to take this kind of action.
 Even if you win in the end, it may take you two or three years to get there and cost you tens of thousands of dollars.
 You may be angry enough to start it, but make sure that you have something more than anger to sustain the long months and years of litigation.